osilander/bacterial-genomics-intro/command-line/index.rst

 =================

-Why would I want to use the command line
+Why would I want to use the command line?
 ---------------------------------

 It is likely that the most common way you interact with your computer is via the mouse or trackpad - to do things like change into different folders, open new folders or files, delete folders or files, etc. While intuitive and simple, this mouse-mediated human-computer interaction is not always a good thing.